-Sometimes, all it takes to find great JOY is simply to turn around.
+Sometimes, all it takes to find great JOY is to simply turn around.

 That is what Mary Magdalene did!
 She was grieving and weeping.